 A dentist can diagnose bruxism by examining the teeth for signs of wear, checking the jaw muscles for tenderness, and assessing the function of the TMJ.
 They may also ask about symptoms like headaches, jaw pain, and tooth sensitivity to determine if bruxism is present.

-We’d love to help you feel better, look better, and be better.
+Ready to transform your dental experience?
+We'd love to help you feel better, look better, and be better right here in Milwaukee.